Mission Bay, San Francisco

 Mission Bay is a 303 acre neighborhood on the east side of San Francisco, California.
 It is bordered by China Basin to the north, Dogpatch to the south, and San Francisco Bay to the east.
-Originally an industrial district, it underwent development fueled by the construction of the UCSF Mission Bay campus, and is currently in the final stages of development and construction.
-It is the site of the Chase Center.
+Originally an industrial district built on reclaimed land, it was transformed beginning in the late 1990s through the creation of the UCSF Mission Bay campus and large-scale mixed-use development.
+Mission Bay is now a major center for biotechnology, research, sports, and corporate offices, home to the Chase Center arena, Uber Technologies’ global headquarters, Visa Inc.’s headquarters at the Mission Rock development, and OpenAI’s offices.
+The neighborhood also features new waterfront parks including China Basin Park and Bayfront Park, along with a growing residential community of condominiums and apartments.

 Location

 Mission Bay is bounded by Townsend Street on the north, Third Street and San Francisco Bay on the east, Mariposa Street on the south, and 7th Street and Interstate 280 on the west.

 History

-Before urbanization, Mission Bay was nestled inside of a +500 acre salt marsh and lagoon, and was occupied by year-round tidal waters.
+Before urbanization, the water body Mission Bay was nestled inside of a +500 acre salt marsh and lagoon, and was occupied by year-round tidal waters.
 This area was a natural habitat and refuge for large water fowl populations that included ducks, geese, herons, egrets, ospreys and gulls.
 The Native American tribes who resided in this area were the Costanoan people who spoke eight different languages which delineated between the various tribelets.
 The tribe most prevalent in the Bay area was the Patwin people who resided in the area for over 5,000 years.

 Beginning in the mid-1800s, Mission Bay was used as a convenient place to deposit refuse from building projects.
 It was later used as a dumping ground for debris from the 1906 earthquake.
-As the marsh quickly stabilized with the weight of the infill, the area quickly became an industrial district.
-By 1850 the area was used for shipbuilding and repair, butchery and meat production, and oyster and clam fishing.
+As the marsh stabilized with the weight of the infill, the area quickly became an industrial district.
+By 1850, the area was used for shipbuilding and repair, butchery and meat production, and oyster and clam fishing.
 With the addition of the railroad, Mission Bay became the home to shipyards, canneries, a sugar refinery and various warehouses.

 In 1998, the area was announced by the Board of Supervisors as a redevelopment project through the San Francisco Redevelopment Agency.
 Much of the land had long been a railyard of the Southern Pacific Railroad Company, and was transferred to Catellus Development Corporation when it was spun off as part of the aborted merger of Southern Pacific and the Santa Fe Railway.
 Catellus subsequently sold or sub-contracted several parcels to other developers.
+Another large parcel was the H&H Ship Service Facility of the Port of San Francisco, a toxic and hazardous materials site that had been ordered closed under the Resource Conservation and Recovery Act.
 It has rapidly evolved into a wealthy neighborhood of luxury condominiums, hospitals, and biotechnology research and development.
-From 2010 to 2020, Mission Bay population increased by over 200%.
+From 2010 to 2020, Mission Bay's population increased by over 200%.